dipender2021/Adaptative-Clustering/README.md

 | REXP   | Developer’s recent experience, often computed with time-decay weighting. |
 | SEXP   | Developer’s experience within the specific subsystem of the modified files. |

-# Number of Clusters divide each target Project using adaptive spectral clustering
+# Number of Clusters for each target Project using adaptive spectral clustering

 | Target Project    | Number of Clusters |
 |-------------------|---------------------|